SAP/fosstars-rating-core/SAP/luigi.md

 ## Violated rules

-1. If a project has unresolved vulnerability alerts Yes
+1. Does it have unresolved vulnerability alerts?
+Yes
 1. Does it have a security policy?
 No